anylots/Community-Bot/README.md

 # Community-Bot - Your GenerativeAI

 community-bot is your GenerativeAI About Your expand knowledge base, designed to easily store and retrieve unstructured information.
 It's like Obsidian but powered by generative AI.
-This App is based on Langchain and Quivr projects, Will continue to develop on a large scale.
+This App is based on Langchain and Quivr projects, Will continue to develop on a large scale.<br>
 This app can answer you in Chinese based on English and Chinese knowledge.